evendoom/match_me/README.md

 ### 2.3 - The Feedback Page

 The [feedback page](assets/wireframes/report_a_bug.png) consists of a simple form where the user is required to enter his name, email address and feedback.
 Once all fields have been filled in, the user can click the "Submit" button and the data will be sent to the developer's email address (in this case, davidej.p.correia@gmail.com).
 A confirmation of receipt will also be sent to the user's email address.

-Once the "Submit" button is clicked, the HTML elements in this page change dynamically to confirm if the submission has been successful or not (wireframe example can be [here](assets/wireframes/report_a_bug_submit.png)).
+Once the "Submit" button is clicked, a [spinning wheel](https://www.jqueryscript.net/loading/circle-indicator-spinner.html) appears and a few seconds later, the user is taken to a new page that confirms if the submission was successful or not (wireframe example can be found [here](assets/wireframes/report_a_bug_submit.png)).

 After feedback submission (whether successful or not), a "New Game!" button becomes visible, allowing users to return to main section 2 (the game page).

 The form page also includes a 'Back' button that allows the user to go back to section 1 (the start page).

 ### 2.4 Features Left to Implement